Cetie’s business report and outlook

 Documents published in 2019

-This substantial level of activity has been particularly intense for the newly set-up groups and entailed new topics, meaning that we have seen less publications in 2019.
+This substantial level of activity has been particularly intense for the newly set-up groups and entailed new topics, meaning that we have seen fewer publications in 2019.

 New documents created